cinqueles09/cinqueles09/README.md

- 👋 Hola, soy **Ismael**, un entusiasta del Workplace y un experto en el desarrollo de scripts para automatizar tareas rutinarias.
-Me apasiona compartir mis soluciones para que otros puedan beneficiarse de ellas.
+ 👋 Hi, I'm **Ismael**, a Workplace enthusiast and an expert in developing scripts to automate routine tasks.
+I'm passionate about sharing my solutions so that others can benefit from them.

-🚀 **Habilidades**
+🚀 **Skills**
-- **Lenguajes de Programación:** Powershell, Bash, cmd
+- **Programming Languages:** PowerShell, Bash, CMD
-- **Herramientas y Tecnologías:** Intune, Defender for Endpoint, Azure, Docker, Kubernetes
+- **Tools and Technologies:** Intune, Defender for Endpoint, Azure, Docker, Kubernetes

-📚 **Formación Académica**
+📚 **Education**
-- **Administrador de Sistemas Informáticos**
+- **Degree:** IT Systems Administrator
-- **Certificaciones:**
+- **Certifications:**
   - Microsoft 365 Certified: Enterprise Administrator Expert
   - Microsoft 365 Certified: Endpoint Administrator Associate
   - Microsoft Certified: Azure Administrator Associate

-💼 **Experiencia Profesional**
+💼 **Professional Experience**
-- **Consultor Modern Workplace**
+- **Modern Workplace Consultant**
-  - Realización de análisis exhaustivos de la infraestructura tecnológica de los clientes para diseñar e implementar soluciones avanzadas como Microsoft Endpoint Management y Microsoft 365 Defender.
+  - Conducted in-depth analyses of clients’ technological infrastructure to design and implement advanced solutions such as Microsoft Endpoint Management and Microsoft 365 Defender.

-🌱 **Formación Continua**
+🌱 **Ongoing Learning**
-- Me mantengo en constante aprendizaje, con un enfoque particular en la administración y seguridad de dispositivos.
+- I’m continuously learning, with a particular focus on device management and security.

- 📫 **Contacto**
+📫 **Contact**
-- **Correo Electrónico:** ismael.moore@outlook.es
+- **Email:** ismael.moore@outlook.es
 - **LinkedIn:** Ismael Morilla Orellana

 ---

-¡Gracias por visitar mi perfil!
-No dudes en contactarme si tienes alguna pregunta o simplemente deseas conectar.
+Thanks for visiting my profile!
+Feel free to reach out if you have any questions or just want to connect.